 The Funeral Service Education Program is based upon the concept of cooperative education.
 It is designed for those who have a state board sanctioned apprenticeship and who are actively seeking to satisfy their particular state licensing requirements.
 Students must complete an apprenticeship specified by the state in which they expect to practice before they will be eligible for licensure.

-The Funeral Service Education program at Jefferson State Community College is accredited by the American Board of Funeral Service Education (ABFSE), 3414 Ashland Avenue, Suite G, St. Joseph, Missouri 64506 (816) 233-3747.
+The Funeral Service Education Degree Program at Jefferson State Community College is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, New Jersey 08097 (816) 233-3747.
 Web: www.abfse.org.
-The annual passage rate of first-time takers on the National Board Examination (NBE) for the most recent three-year period for this institution and all ABFSE accredited funeral service education programs is posted on the ABFSE web site (www.abfse.org).
+The annual passage rate of first-time takers on the National Board Examination (NBE) graduation rates and employment rates for the most recent three-year period for this institution and all ABFSE accredited funeral service education programs is posted on the ABFSE web site www.abfse.org.

 The student is given a broad understanding of funeral home operation, funeral directing, public health and embalming along with a foundation in communication skills, social science and applied science.
 The graduates can complete the National Board Examination given by the International Conference of Funeral Service Examining Boards or the state board examinations given by the Alabama Board of Funeral Service. www.theconferenceonline.org and/or www.fsb.alabama.gov.

 - National Board Exam Rate

 - National Board Examination scores, graduation rates, (beginning in 2015) and employment rates (beginning in 2015) for this and other ABFSE-accredited programs are available at www.abfse.org.

 - To request a printed copy of this program’s scores and rates, contact – Venus N.R.
 Smith, CFSP Funeral Service Education, Jefferson Campus, Harold Martin Building, Room G-9 (205) 856-7841 [email protected]